emilypape/git-blogging/README.md

 # git-blogging

-Git blogging is a tech blog site that allows users to post, update and delete tech content and also interact with other posts and users through comments!
+Git Blogging is a tech blog site that allows users to post, update and delete tech content and also interact with other posts and users through comments!

 Deployed Action Link: